grafana/google-sheets-datasource/docs/sources/setup/provisioning.md

 You can use any of the 3 types of provisioning:

-- API key authentication type
+- API Key
-- Google JWT file (service account) authentication type
+- Google JWT File
-- GCE authentication type
+- GCE Default Service Account

 ## Using the API key authentication type